kausaltech/mocaf/README.md

 #### Enable Mocaf

-The first interaction with the API should be usually be the `enableMocaf` mutation.
+The first interaction with the API should usually be the `enableMocaf` mutation.
 It will create the access token and pass it as a response to the mutation.

 > :warning: **Remember to save the access token!** If you lose the access token, you are locked out of the UUID, as all future queries for that UUID will require passing the token.